Published 1 November 2020 ● Last Updated on 15 June 2021

 Zero Waste Essential #1: Mask & Clean Mask Bag

 While there had been varied protocols on mask usage across countries in the early stages of the pandemic, it is now clear that masks do provide protection and they have become item number 1 on the list of ‘what you should always carry’ when stepping out of home.
-Additionally, in many South East Asian countries, the mask is compulsory and you could be heavily fined if you are found without one!
+Additionally, in many cities, the mask is complusory and you could even be fined if you are found without one!

 Why change | Though disposable masks keep you safe, they also add to landfill waste.
 Sadly, they are also increasingly showing up as litter in our pathways and pollution in our waterways – perhaps thrown inconsiderately, perhaps leaching from landfills.